vberlier/narwhal/README.md

 # Unicorn

-> A magical unit testing framework written in C.
+> A magical unit testing framework for C.

 Unicorn makes it easy to test C programs and libraries by providing a very simple and straight-forward API.
 The framework strives to reduce boilerplate code as much as possible to make the process of writing tests more enjoyable.